kparc/kcc/README.md

 means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string.
+In case of names, we can say that k actually passing references instead of values.

 Names come handy in many situations, for now lets just see how they quack:

 ```q
  a:`kei              /"kei" is now internalized